figma-plus/docs/userGuide/usingPlugins.md

 <img src="images/pluginsMenu.png" width="400">

+!> Some plugin actions only show when the right conditions are met.
+For example, an action that applies to selected items will only show when you have selected at least one item in the canvas.

 ## Context Menus

 Some plugins have actions that are contextual to specific items, these actions are usually hosted inside the item's context menu.
 There are many types of context menus in Figma (Click to learn more):